Hamcastle/Hamcastle.github.io/about.md

    * Ophthalmological and neuropsychological disease detection.
    * Behavior/user identification.

-You can read more about what I'm doing with this stuff in my CV.
+You can read more about what I'm doing with this stuff in my [resume/CV](https://drive.google.com/open?id=1eTgK-QIWoLFCfI-359k9sIDb5F7HarSJ).

 ## Why on Earth does this page exist!?